The Cafe Imports World Specialty-Coffee Map, First Edition

 We at Cafe Imports intend to continue exploring maps as a communication tool, visually streamlining the language we use for coffee traceability, and providing education about specialty coffee, now with the additional support of geographical references.

 With this first-edition milestone, we invite open, opinionated conversations that will guide future work: There may be areas we hadn’t considered, or there may be arguments against some of the places we have considered.
 We welcome feedback and insight about the map that will help us refine and improve future editions: E-mail your thoughts to email@example.com.
 Amendments will be noted in future printings and incarnations of the maps.

-The first edition comprises 500 printed copies, a limited-issue press of this special project.
-We intend this to only be the start, and we are excited to see where mapping the world of specialty coffee may take us next.
+We intend this first edition to only be the start, and we are excited to see where mapping the world of specialty coffee may take us next.

 Vectorized base maps were provided by mapinminutes.com.
 We would like to thank the talented cartographic team of Bob and Sue Harrington for working with us over the course of the maps’ development, and providing us with the most accurate, up-to-date renditions of our world’s complex terrain.

 Listed alphabetically by country, we would like to thank those who spent the time to consult and offer their expertise on this first edition of our World Specialty-Coffee Maps: